Effects of time-periodic drive in the linear response for planar-Hall set-ups with Weyl and multi-Weyl semimetals: Model and formalism

 For investigating the response in the planar-Hall and planar-thermal-Hall set-ups, we consider the application of an external electric field $\boldsymbol{E}$ and/or temperature gradient along the $x$-axis [viz. $\boldsymbol{E}= E \, \boldsymbol {{\hat x}}$ and $\nabla_{\boldsymbol r} = \partial_x T\, \boldsymbol {{\hat x}}$], accompanied by an external magnetic field $\boldsymbol{B}$ along the $xy$-plane [viz., $\boldsymbol{B} = B_x\, \boldsymbol {{\hat x}} + B_y\, \boldsymbol {{\hat y}} $].
 We will denote the angle made by $\boldsymbol{B}$ with respect to the $x$-axis as $\theta$, such that $B_x = B \cos \theta $ and $ B_y = B \sin \theta $.
 Now the charge- and thermal-current densities are given by

-respectively, where $f$ is determined as the solution of Eq.~\eqref{eqlin}.
-In particular, we will focus on the behaviour of the in-plane components (i.e., the $xx$- and $yx$-components) of the linear-response tensors, which are obtained by evaluating \cite{ips-ruiz, ips-rsw-ph}
+respectively, where $f$ is determined as the solution of Eq.~\eqref{eqlin} (see, for example, the appendix of Ref.~\cite{ips-shreya}).
+In particular, we will focus on the behaviour of the in-plane components (i.e., the $xx$- and $yx$-components) of the linear-response tensors, which are obtained by evaluating \cite{ips-ruiz, ips-rsw-ph, ips-shreya}